Skip to main content

 Frequently Asked Questions

-What is the difference between Distributed Cloud Hosted and Connected?
+What is the difference between Distributed Cloud connected and air-gapped?

 Which Google Cloud services are available?

-Distributed Cloud offers GKE, Anthos features, and selected Google Cloud services.
-The feature set is smaller than the public cloud but covers most workloads.
+Distributed Cloud offers GKE, data management and AI capabilities, storage, networking, and observability, among others.
+The feature set differs by deployment model and is smaller than the public cloud but covers most enterprise workloads.

 Who is Distributed Cloud intended for?

-The service is aimed at enterprises with strict data sovereignty requirements, low latency requirements, or operations in disconnected environments.
+The service targets enterprises with strict data sovereignty requirements, low latency requirements, or operations in disconnected or heavily regulated environments.

 How is Distributed Cloud managed?

-Management is done via the Google Cloud Console.
-Workloads on Distributed Cloud appear alongside cloud resources and can be managed uniformly.
+The connected variant is managed via the Google Cloud Console, so workloads appear alongside cloud resources and can be managed uniformly.
+Air-gapped environments operate separately from the public cloud.

 Google Cloud Partner